Customize rulesets

 See the Schema and Examples sections for information on how to configure this behavior.

-Override predefined rules
+Override metadata of predefined rules

 See the Schema and Examples sections for information on how to configure this behavior.

-Synthesize a custom configuration
+Build a custom configuration

 You provide your customizations via passthroughs, which are composed into a passthrough chain at runtime and evaluated to produce a complete configuration.
 The underlying scanner is then executed against this new configuration.